fa15073/big/start.md

   *You were once an accomplished virtuoso at vocabulary building.*
   What was your secret?
   Did you spend hours every day poring over a dictionary?
-Did you lull yourself to sleep at night with Webster's Un- abridged?
+  Did you lull yourself to sleep at night with Webster's Unabridged?
   Did you keep notebooks full of all the new words you ever heard or read?
   Did you immediately look up the meaning of any new word that your parents or older members of your family used?
-Such procedures would have struck you as absurd then, as ab- surd as they would be for you today.
+  Such procedures would have struck you as absurd then, as absurd as they would be for you today.
   You had a much better, much more effective, and considerably less self-conscious method.
 Your method was the essence of simplicity: day in and day out you kept learning; you kept squeezing every possible ounce of